Hoyasumii/bee-movie/README.md

 But some bees are smoking.

 That's it!
-That's our cas
+That's our case